JLefortBesnard/JLefortBesnard.github.io/_posts/2019-05-26-YoutubeConverter.md

 Feel free to improve the code (pull request) or to fork it.

 <p align="justify">
 Edit: Some Youtube videos won't download.
 If so, try closing your terminal and running the program again.
-Make sure you're not messing up with the terminal path (play around with the  <a href="https://www.guru99.com/terminal-file-manager.html">pwd or cd command</a> to check it before running the script).
+Make sure you're not messing up with the terminal path (play around with the  <a href="https://www.guru99.com/terminal-file-manager.html">pwd/cd commands</a> to check it before running the script).
 I suggest you start downloading (type 1 instead of pasting a new url) after copying a few Youtube URLs.
 It can be frustrating to list a lot of URLs and then find out that they can't be converted eventually.
  </p>